dingGator/frontend-nanodegree-mobile-portfolio/README.md

 *******************************
 1   To run the Cameron Portfolio application, pull up the web application on the web
-2. When the Cameron Portfolio application is up on the web then go to the Cam's Pizzeria link to get to the Cam's Pizzeria page
+2. When the Cameron Portfolio application is up on the web
+    A.  Go to the Cam's Pizzeria link Click on the Cam's Pizzeria page

 3. At the Cam's Pizzeria page:
 	A.  You can move to Menu by scrolling down or use the Menu button.